 Bottle Rocket

 One of my most popular science experiments is our water-powered bottle rocket.
-This one takes a bit of setting up, but it can be used repeatedly, so it is definitely worth the initial effort.
-You can also buy a bottle rocket kit which makes it a bit easier.
+This one takes a bit of setting up, but it can be used over and over again, so it is worth the initial effort.
+You can also buy a bottle rocket kit, making it a bit easier.

 We decorated ours, but that’s completely optional.